 Center for the Collaborative Study of Trauma, Health Equity, and Neurobiology [THEN]

-- Clear substantiation that Adverse Childhood Experiences and Adverse Community Experiences with their resulting toxic stress may disrupt early caregiver-child attachment as well as subsequent relationships, derail optimal physiologic development and act as a root cause of our most pressing physical health, emotional and social problems
+• Clear substantiation that Adverse Childhood Experiences (ACEs) may disrupt early caregiver-child attachment and derail optimal physiologic development.
+These challenges are compounded by Adverse Community Experiences (including mass incarceration) with resulting toxic stress and act as a root cause of our most pressing physical health, mental health and social problems.

-• Growing confirmation that the experiences of racial, gender and ethnic discrimination, as well as childhood adversity, are likely major contributing factors to disease and Health Disparity in the current as well as in multiple subsequent generations.
+• Growing confirmation that the experiences of racial, gender and ethnic discrimination are likely major contributing factors to disease and health disparity in past, current and subsequent generations.

 Despite the rapid growth of this compelling research and its vast health and social impacts, the topics of trauma, the potential physiologic basis of health disparity, and complex neurobiological function play a limited role in most academic curricula and are not currently seen as a core competency for clinicians.

-- Develops and disseminates model curricula for medical and health professional training that includes core concepts of trauma, health equity, and neurobiology as well as practice recommendations
+• Develops and disseminates model curricula for medical and health professional training that include core concepts of trauma, health equity, and neurobiology as well as practice recommendations

-- Sponsors local journal club/webinar and presentations three times per year
+• Sponsors local journal club/webinars and presentations three times per year

 • Holds a biennial science symposium open to the public